SystemsApproach/private5g/core.rst

 Second, :numref:`Figure %s <fig-sd-core>` illustrates 3GPP's
 *Standalone (SA)* deployment option, in which 4G and 5G networks co-exist and run independently.
-They share a UPF implementation, but the UPFs are instantiated separately for each RAN/Core pair, with support for both the 4G and 5G interfaces, denoted *S1-U* and *N3*, respectively.
+They share a UPF implementation, but UPF instances are instantiated separately for each RAN/Core pair, with support for both the 4G and 5G interfaces, denoted *S1-U* and *N3*, respectively.
 Although not obvious from the SA example, 3GPP defines an alternative transition plan, called *NSA (Non-Standalone)*, in which separate 4G and 5G RANs were paired with either a 4G Core or a